szerhoudi/PLD_SMART_App/README.md

 * Our presentation support is `IFollow.pdf`.
 * Our teaser is //TODO link

+_Note: Our App need beacons to works, or you to simulate beacons with other devices.
+They also need some configuration (be in adequation with JSON's data)._

 ## File Structure of App

 Others pages are in the application but its have no use for now.